-We’ll be doing tastings at the following stores over the coming months, so if you’re in the area, do call in to taste one of our delicious Winter Chanterelle mushroom toasties and get inspiration in the form of recipe cards, and tips on cooking with wild mushrooms.
+We’ll be doing tastings at the following stores over the coming months, so if you’re in the area, do call in to taste a delicious Winter Chanterelle mushroom toastie, as well as get tips and recipe cards to inspire you to cook with the perfect store cupboard staple, Get Funghi dried wild mushrooms.

 Barbakan Deli Chorlton, South Manchester: Saturday 22 October 11 – 2